A Proposal Prepared for PFC Resources LLC

 What's included

-Shawn Jones as Senior Advisor
+Shawn Jones — Senior Advisor

-Full LivWell back-office platform
+Full LivWell back-office support

-Monthly P&L and reporting cadence
+Monthly financial reporting cadence

 Quarterly strategic reviews with ownership